slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-07-28-Kubernetes-controllers-A-New-Hope.md

 These tools usually provides:

 * Library to improve the event handling logic: "smart" events queue that dedup events, filtering events, ...
-* A code generator component that, starting from the CRD defined in the code, scaffolds the controller code and the client code to interact with the CRD (this is because Golang doesn't have generics)
+* A code generator component that, starting from the CRD defined in the code, scaffolds the controller code and generates the client code to interact with the CRD (this is because Golang doesn't have generics)

-Apart the differences between the tools, they all share the same problem: one CRD maps to one controller that maps to one process that maps to one pod.
-Every time we want to extend Kubernetes with a new API we add a new process which generates network traffic and waste CPU and memory, even when it's just listening.
+Apart of the differences between the tools, they all share the same problem: one CRD maps to one controller that maps to one process that maps to one pod.
+Every time we want to extend Kubernetes with a new API we add a new process which generates network traffic and wastes CPU and memory, even when it's just listening.
 In short, **We're flooding our Kubernetes clusters with applications that suck resources and remain in idle for most of their time!**

-Knative community, with some well crafted engineering, found a solution to package different controllers **at compile time** in the same process.
+Knative community, like other frameworks, found a solution to package different controllers **at compile time** in the same process.
 This is fine, but that's still not a solution to the initial problem: we cannot build Kubernetes every time packaging all the controllers we need, we want a solution to dynamically extend the Kubernetes APIs.

 ## Extending Kubernetes APIs in process